 As no CSR is available for DMFu at the time of this restriction proposal, there is no identified use for now.
-Information was obtained from consultation of various stakeholders and literature searches.
+Very limited information has been obtained from the pre-registrations.
+The information below was obtained from consultation of various stakeholders and literature searches.